-I published my video on YouTube, and why am I seeing a “Matched third party content” label?
+I published my video on YouTube, and why am I seeing “Copyright Claim” under restrictions?
 Do I need to dispute?

-If you’re seeing a “Matched third party content” label, it means that YouTube has identified that content you used in your video belongs to someone else – in this case, it could be Drillimation.
+If you’re seeing a “Copyright Claim” label, it means that YouTube has identified that content you used in your video belongs to someone else – in this case, it could be Drillimation.
 Drillimation Systems participates in YouTube’s Content ID program and monitors all Drillimation-related uploads there.
 Please consider supporting the Content ID system in order to keep YouTube free for everyone.

 Content ID exists so copyright holders can monitor use of their content on YouTube, place ads to generate revenue on selected videos, and share that revenue with partners such as Drillimation and other companies.

-You may have also received the notice from a Drillimation partner.
-We frequently work with them to monitor use of their content.
+You may have also received the notice from Rightsscale.
+Drillimation is a participating member of the Touhou Doujin Music Distribution program and they work with us alongside other composers and publishers to monitor use of their content.
 While you do own your video, Drillimation still owns the rights to any assets you feature.
 Please be aware there are some claims that we may not be able to clear.
-If you received the notice from a Drillimation partner, we won’t be able to assist you.
+If you received the notice from Rightsscale, we’ll try the best we can to clear the notice.
+If you did not receive a notice from either Drillimation or Rightsscale, we might not be able to assist you.

 But I don’t want ads placed on my video!